 If you or a loved one has been diagnosed with primary immunodeficiency (PI), you may feel overwhelmed and even isolated.
-The MyIgSource Patient Advocates are here to offer emotional support, helping you feel less consumed by PI and reminding you that you're never alone on your journey.
+The MyIgSource Patient Advocates are here to offer support, helping you feel less consumed by PI and reminding you that you're never alone on your journey.

 You see, these Patient Advocates either have PI themselves or have a loved one with PI, so they know firsthand what it's like to live with and manage PI.

 When you enroll in MyIgSource, you'll receive a call from a Patient Advocate who can help you get started on the program.
 Your Patient Advocate will also be your point of contact for everything MyIgSource.

 Dayna is the mother of four children with PI, and has been an active leader in the community for years.
 As a former teacher, she understands what it takes to educate and empower every member of her team.
 Dayna is dedicated to delivering the support and thoughtful guidance that allow MyIgSource Patient Advocates to bring that same commitment to patients, caregivers and their families.

 Kristin is a mother of four grown children with PI.
 She has experienced both the pain of misdiagnosis of one of her children and the comfort that comes from speaking with other caregivers and patients.
 Kristin and her husband also have two goofy golden retrievers who keep them entertained.

 For Julie, a PI diagnosis didn't mean giving up an active lifestyle.
 In fact, shortly after being diagnosed, she participated in her first relay event to raise awareness for PI.
 Now that Julie’s stepson is grown, she and her husband are looking forward to traveling the country and maybe even finding a new place to call home.